 Amrita Silpa Kalakshetra School for Traditional Arts In June 2009, Amrita University launched an institute dedicated to reviving the traditional craft of wood carving, as part of a broader mission to help preserve India's cultural heritage.
-The institute is intended to serve as a model for additional schools, each of which will aim to preserve a selected traditional Indian handicraft through the training of talented craftsmen.
-The school's courses have been specially designed to address issues that have plagued the handicrafts industry in recent years.
+The institute is intended to serve as a model for additional schools, each of which will aim to preserve a selected traditional Indian handicraft through the training of talented craftsmen The school's courses have been specially designed to address issues that have plagued the handicrafts industry in recent years.
 In order to raise quality standards while simultaneously increasing output capacity, the courses incorporate modern machinery-based sculpting skills.
 The school also trains its students in negotiation as well as how to work effectively with financial institutions.
 The school intends to train 1,000 students over the next five years, taking care to select students who have a natural aptitude for the craft.
 30-day as well as six-month courses are offered.
 Each student receives a monthly stipend to cover living expenses during their studies.
 The school is also working with some of Embracing the World's women's self-help groups.

-Free Online Classes for College Students Nationwide Amrita University's E-Learning Research Lab is pioneering an online education initiative: a Free Online Tuition Program for all college students.
-The online program is being developed with funding from the Government of India's Ministry of Human Resources Development's National Mission on Education through Information and Communication Technology.
+Z UNIVERSAL EDUCATION HAS PROVEN TO BE THE MOST EFFECTIVE MEANS OF ELIMINATING ENDEMIC POVERTY, AND ON AN INDIVIDUAL LEVEL HAS BEEN SHOWN TO BE THE MOST SUSTAINABLE ESCAPE FROM POVERTY'S CLUTCHES.
+FROM THE PHYSICALLY CHALLENGED, TO THE ADULT WHO NEVER FINISHED SCHOOL, TO THE CHILDREN WHO CANNOT AFFORD SCHOOL SUPPLIES - ETW IS WORKING TO HELP ENSURE THAT EVERYONE WHO WANTS TO GO TO SCHOOL HAS AN OPPORTUNITY TO DO SO.
+Free Online Classes for College Students Nationwide Amrita University's Amrita E-learning Research Lab (AERL) is pioneering an online education initiative - Free Online Tuition Program, for all college students.
+The online program is being developed with funding from the Government of India's Ministry of Human Resources Development's National Mission on Education through Information and Communication Technology (NME-ICT).
 An initial market survey found that students are highly interested in learning career opportunities in their respective fields and enhancing their soft skills.
-On that basis, to begin with, Amrita E-Learning Research Lab has decided to begin with free classes covering career awareness.
+On that basis, to begin with, AERL decided to conduct free tuition classes for Career Development (more than 32 live sessions have been conducted so far).
 Subsequently, other subjects will be added.
-The classes will be transmitted through Amrita University's award winning E-Learning Research Lab. research for a better world world's first-ever wireless sensor network system for landslide detection virtual reality systems to bring vocational training into remote areas satellite-enabled telemedicine network breaking new ground in nanotechnology state-of-the-art, cost-effective, automated biomedical devices virtual laboratories, distance learning and cutting-edge educational technologies
+The classes are transmitted through Amrita University's award-winning e-learning platform A-VIEW (Amrita Virtual Interactive E-learning World).
+For more information, please visit: http://onlinegurukul.in/index.html world's first-ever wireless sensor network system for landslide detection virtual reality systems to bring vocational training into remote areas satellite-enabled telemedicine network breaking new ground in nanotechnology state-of-the-art, cost-effective, automated biomedical devices virtual laboratories, distance learning and cutting-edge educational technologies